kylewenchang/MLforArts/Assignment2B.md

 ### Teachable Machine Project: Open Window, Closed Window

 This teachable machine project is a bit of a rehash of a [similar project I did in Creative Computing](https://itp.nyu.edu/classes/cc-f20-2/window-status/), that used your microphone to detect whether or not your window is open.
 I was kind of inspired by this article I saw that was talking about how, based on audio, it could be determined what you're typing.
 I wanted to try a smaller version of that which used audio to get the physical state of something.

+Originally, I just trained teachable machine on background noise (closed window) and audio of the open window, but issues arose whenever I talked or walked around the room (any unexpected audio), so I added a label of the window closed with talking and the window open with talking.
+Ideally, I'd like to record a lot of audio with the windows open and windows closed and the audio of me just doing daily activities over it, but I assume training time would be horrible.

+Unfortunately, this morning, everything went wrong at once (as things tend to).
+I was trying to screen record my project, but my laptop started dying when I recorded